-Bicarbonate is often a standard element of body fluids and is often regulated by the kidney via secretion or absorption methods to counter regulate changes in serum pH.
-This action often leads to its second administration as it is known to alkalinize urine that's capable of changing precipitants in urine as well as providing a means of normalizing tubular acid concentration gradients to manage high fluctuations in serum acid-base status changes.
+Bicarbonate is often a standard element of body fluids and is often regulated by the kidney via secretion or absorption methods to counter-regulate changes in serum pH.
+This action often leads to its second administration as it is known to alkalinize the urine, capable of changing precipitants in urine and providing a means of normalizing tubular acid concentration gradients to manage high fluctuations in serum acid-base status changes.
 This alkalization process enables compounds that would normally precipitate in the renal tubules in acidic conditions to be buffered within the renal tubule, thereby preventing mechanical or chemical damage while also providing increased efficiency within the kidney tubules to excrete acidified substances without disrupting the electrochemical gradient.

 NaHCO3 comes in various forms, including oral tablets, IV injections, and IV infusions.

 Oral formulations are available via powder, 325 mg, and 650 mg oral tablets.

 1 mEq NaHCO3 is 84 mg.
 1000 mg = 1 gram of NaHCO3 contains 11.9 mEq of sodium and bicarbonate ions.
 One 650 mg tablet of NaHCO3 has 7.7 mEq of sodium and bicarbonate ions.